netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 to a different machine without triggering path validation, see
 {{attack-path-injection}} and {{token}}.

+The implication of a skipped path validation is that a sever can be coaxed into sending QUIC packets to an unexpecting client.
+This is similar to the attacks described in {{Section 8 of QUIC-TRANSPORT}} and
+{{Section 21.5.4 of QUIC-TRANSPORT}}.

 ### Recommendations

+Attacks can be prevented by ensuring that one of the following is achieved:

+- Prevent the attacker from exploiting a skipped path validation.
+- Ensure that path validation is not skipped.

+#### Avoid Exploitation Of Skipped Path Validation

+In order to exploit a skipped path validation event, an attacker must first inject an incorrect path or SCION source address into the server.
+This can be prevented as follows:

+1) Border routers must verify that any packet whose path indicates origin outside of the local AS, the underlay IP must match a known border router IP.
+2) Border routers must verify that for any packet that originates in the local AS, the underlay IP matches the SCION SRC IP.
+3) SCION server libraries must respond to the underlay IP from which a request was received.

+These measures ensure that every packet has a correct SCION SRC IP and path.
+The only way to circumvent these checks is by spoofing the IP address in a local AS or by taking control over a border router of an AS along the route between two peers.

+#### Ensure That Path Validation Is Performed

-- To prevent attackers circumventing path validation, a QUIC-MP implementation MUST ensure to trigger path validation when the network address of the destination changes; this includes IP, port and AS number.
-This protects against several attacks, see {{attack-path-injection}} and especially
+Implementations should ensure that path validation is triggered when the network address of the destination changes; this includes IP, port and AS number.
+This protects against several attacks, see
-  {{attack-amplification}}.
+{{attack-path-injection}} and especially {{attack-amplification}}.

 There are several ways to achieve this, for example: